Argentine Institute of Radio Astronomy: Scientific activities

 There are few research groups dedicated to radio astronomy in Argentina, and three of them are based on IAR.
-Currently, FRINGE, GARRA, GEMMI groups and PuMA collaboration operate at the IAR.
+Currently, FRINGE, GARRA, GARX groups and PuMA collaboration operate at the IAR.

 The Radio Interferometry Group (FRINGE) started in 2016 as an association of astronomers whose link involves carrying out interferometric studies in centimeter, millimeter, and submillimeter wavelengths.
 FRINGE is constituted by researchers and students from the Argentine Institute of Radio Astronomy and the National University of La Plata.

 The Relativistic Astrophysics and Radio Astronomy Group (GARRA) was founded in April 2000 with the aim of developing and promoting research in relativistic astrophysics and cosmology from Argentina.
 The group currently embraces a wide variety of research topics, from particle acceleration and cosmic rays to theoretical gravitation and blazar astrophysics.

-The Group of Massive Stars and Interstellar Medium (GEMMI) is mostly devoted to studies of regions of active star formation and infrared dust bubbles.
+The X-ray Astrophysics Group (GARX) is a group of astrophysicists based at the Argentine Institute of Radioastronomy (IAR) and the National University of La Plata (UNLP).
+GARX is formed by Researchers, Postdocs, PhD and M. Sc. students supported by the Argentine Research Council (CONICET), with multiple national and international collaborators.
+Their research mainly focuses on X-ray binaries, accreting compact objects, such as neutron stars and black holes, and their extended counterparts, supernova remnants.

 The Pulsar Monitoring in Argentina (PuMA) collaboration is devoted to the observation, analysis, and development of technology for the investigation of radio pulsars.
 The collaboration, made up of scientists and technicians from the IAR and the Rochester Institute of Technology, works with the two radio telescopes of the institute, conducting daily observational campaigns.
 The group collaborates with members of NANOGrav, helping to monitor millisecond pulsars with the aim of detecting gravitational waves.

 In addition to these research groups, scientific research is carried out on planetary science, applied mathematics, and scientific philosophy.
 To learn more, see the institute website page.